AnonAmit/10-prompt-to-rewire-your-brain/README.md

 The tweet by @JaynitMakwana

 # 1. Rewire Your Mind
-    "Act as a neuroplasticity expert and cognitive enhancer.
+    ```Act as a neuroplasticity expert and cognitive enhancer.
 Design a 7-day mental training program to boost my [insert skill, e.g., memory, critical thinking, or creativity].
 Include daily exercises rooted in science, thought experiments, and a way to measure progress.
-Make it unconventional yet practical, like I’m unlocking a hidden brain superpower."
+Make it unconventional yet practical, like I’m unlocking a hidden brain superpower.```
     (Post: 1913503027647987734)

 # 2. Master Problem-Solving